 When accident investigators interview people involved after an accident, the lawyers would take over and prevent their clients from saying anything.
 This procedure has to change if any progress in accident investigation is to produce useful results.
 The presence of the threat of criminal investigation after an accident must be kept at a distance and the people involved must be granted some sort of immunity from prosecution for their statements regarding the accident.

 When one is promised that information provided will not be released or used against him or her, there is usually a sense of duty to be open and detailed about statements to investigative people.
 In the cases involving military contractors or other personnel, the courts have consistently upheld the confidentiality of witness statements provided to safety investigators.
 (The Machin privilege … Machin v.
 Zuckert 316 F2nd, 1963).
 However, in October of 2000, the Department of Defense did open the door slightly when it revised its order to allow the release of safety information only under stringent exceptional circumstances (after 9/11).
+These would include national security or other compelling reasons certified by the Department of Defense Secretary involved.

 FAA grants of immunity